Westray to Papa Westray flight

 The flight goes between two islands in Orkney, Scotland: Westray and Papa Westray.
-At 1.7 mi, it is the shortest scheduled airline flight in the world as of December, 2016.
+At 1.7 mi, it was launched in December 1967 and is the shortest scheduled airline flight in the world as of December 2025.

-The Loganair Westray to Papa Westray route is the shortest scheduled passenger flight in the world.
+Loganair's Westray to Papa Westray route is the current shortest scheduled passenger flight in the world.
 Flights on the route are scheduled for one-and-a-half minutes, and actual flying time is closer to one minute.
 The record for the fastest flight is 53 seconds.
 The route is flown by Loganair, a Scottish regional airline that serves Scotland's Highlands and Islands.

 Background

+With the completion of Papa Westray Airport's runway extension and removal of its stone walls in November 1967, the route was inaugurated by Loganair on 4 December 1967, establishing the record for the world's shortest scheduled commercial flights.

-The route between the Orkney Islands of Westray and Papa Westray in northern Scotland is a subsidised public service obligation.
-It is the shortest part of a three-airport loop that connects Westray Airport and Papa Westray Airport to Kirkwall Airport, the main hub for the Orkney islands.
+This route between the Orkney islands of Westray and Papa Westray in northern Scotland is part of Orkney's Inter-Islands air service which was launched in September 1967 with the initial connection of three of the Orkney islands.
+An additional route connected a fourth island, Westray, in October, and the addition of Papa Westray in December brought it up to five connected islands by the end of 1967.
+(Note: It would go on to add a sixth island, Eday, in May 1971.)

-The Orkney Islands Council awards the route, along with several other routes throughout the islands, through a tendering process.
-The flights began in 1967, initially establishing the record for the world's shortest scheduled flights, and they have been continuously operated by Loganair.
-In 2013, the contract was again awarded to Loganair over two competing bids.
+The Orkney Islands Council operates the route as a subsidised public service obligation and awards its operation, which along with the other routes connecting six of Orkney's islands forms Orkney's "Inter-Islands air service", through a public tendering process.
+The flights have been continuously operated by Loganair since their founding and in 2025 the contract was again awarded to Loganair for service through March 2029.